Please read this manual carefully before attempting installation

 The following tools may be necessary, depending on each particular installation:

-- Additional plumbing connections depending on requirements. (not included)
+• Additional plumbing connections as required (not included)

 The following components make up your reverse osmosis system:

-(sediment filter) Melt down Polypropylene filter removes larger particles such as dirt, rust & sediment.
+Melt-blown polypropylene filter that removes larger particles such as dirt, rust, and sediment.

-(if applicable) 10 Micron Carbon Block removes chlorine and chemical contaminants in the feed water and protects the RO membrane.
+10-micron carbon block filters that remove chlorine and chemical contaminants from the feed water and protect the RO membrane.

 Reverse Osmosis Membrane

-Thin Film Composite Membranes reduces dissolved minerals, metals, and salts.
-In this process, harmful compounds are separated by the membrane from the water, and the contaminants are flushed to the drain.
+Thin Film Composite membrane that reduces dissolved minerals, metals, and salts.
+During this process, harmful compounds are separated by the membrane and flushed to the drain.

-A coconut shell activated carbon postfilter is provided for a final polish and to remove tastes, odors and to provide great tasting water.
+A coconut shell activated carbon postfilter provides a final polish, removes tastes and odors, and delivers great-tasting water.

-The RO module is the main component and holds the prefilters and membrane, and postfilter.
-A bracket is provided so they can be mounted under the sink or in a basement.
+The main component that houses the prefilters, membrane, and postfilter.
+A mounting bracket is included for installation under a sink or in a basement.

-Holds RO purified water, and is ready to use.
+Holds purified RO water and keeps it ready for use.

-Closes when the storage tank is full and shuts off the water supply to conserve water.
-The valve activates when the tank pressure is 2/3 of the feed pressure.
+Closes when the storage tank is full to conserve water.
+The valve activates when tank pressure reaches approximately two-thirds of the feed water pressure.

 Connects to the cold water line to supply water to the RO system.

-Connects to the drain to remove reject water from the RO system.
+Connects to the drain to discharge reject water from the RO system.

 Tubing